Best savings rates this week

 To stay up to date with latest rates as well as other money saving and money making ideas, sign up to our newsletter.

 If you are happy to wait a little while before accessing your savings, rates on notice accounts tend to be higher than instant access savings.
 Some won't allow early access at all, though others may let you withdraw without notice, subject to losing some interest.

-- Bank and Clients’ 6 Month Notice Account pays 1.6% AER on balances between £1,000 and £1,000,000.
+- Bank and Clients’ 12 Month Notice Account pays 1.7% AER on balances between £1,000 and £1,000,000, providing you’re willing to lock your money away for a year.
 The account can be opened in branch or over the phone.
-If you’re willing to put your money in an account with a 12 month notice period, you can get 1.7% AER, which matches the best one-year fixed rate savings account.

 - The Raphael’s Bank Sapphire Account pays 1.5% AER but has a 12-month notice period.
 Savers can deposit between £5,000 and £250,000.
 The account is available in branch or by post.
 Savers can make one penalty free withdrawal a year, providing it’s no more than 10% of their balance.